 Begin with going to the Data tab, and then click What-If Analysis.
 Selecting Goal Seek from the drop-down menu will bring up the dialog box to set our parameters.

-We need to tell Excel three things, the reference cell that contains the formula we want to work on (Set cell), to what value should the model run (To value), and finally where the results should go (By changing cell).
+We need to tell Excel three things for Goal Seek, the reference cell that contains the formula we want to work on (Set cell), to what value should the model run (To value), and finally where the results should go (By changing cell).

 - Set cell: This is the cell that will contain the desired result.
 In our example, this is the average grade in cell I3.